 Historically, voluntary consumer green power purchasing programs have not been implemented in emerging economies generating offsets.
 This may change over time as local consumers demand low-carbon energy options from their suppliers.
-(Generally, offsets from the power sector are not possible where the emission caps or other significant low-carbon policies impact the sector.)
-Where voluntary green power consumer programs coexist with offset issuance, the offset additionality criteria requires that the offset be the decisive reason a project was developed.
+(Generally, offsets from the power sector are not possible where the emission caps or other his chapter provides guidance on setting GHG reduction targets for both methods' reported totals, tracking emissions over time, and how other energy goals can be set as part of a holistic approach to energy.